 Showing that you respect the skills, knowledge and contribution your team members make is a sure way to earn their respect.

 So, one of the qualities of a good team leader is to work with your team and value their input

 Making all decisions unilaterally rather than consulting your staff will often be unpopular especially when it involves major changes to the way they work.

 Learning to listen will help you to diffuse potentially explosive situations.
 It enables people to express their frustration and then calm down and speak more reasonably.
-This doesn’t mean that you have to agree with everything they say but it does mean that you make the effort to understand.
+This doesn’t mean that you as a team leader have to agree with everything they say but it does mean that you make the effort to understand.

 One sure way to demonstrate your commitment to the role is to show what you can do.
 This means being a good role model for your team in terms of what you expect yourself in terms of behaviour.

 Having being recognised as a strong team member it is worth remembering to show your skills to your colleagues without being arrogant.
 This will help to reinforce your authority as well as having the title.

 This quality of a team leader will help your team members see how they can emulate your example in everything they do